 EPA mapping (available at https://gis.epa.ie/EPAMaps/) has been reviewed to identify potential receptor surface watercourses.
+The nearest identified surface watercourse is the Grand Canal which flows in a west to east direction approximately 640 m south of the site.
+However, there is no data on the EPA map viewer regarding the Grand Canal.

+There is a short un-culverted section of the River Poddle located approximately 550 m to the east of the site.
+It should be noted that the Poddle at this location is considered unlikely to be hydrogeologically connected to the site.
+There is no water quality information for the River Poddle at this location available on the EPA map viewer.

+Site 53 - Marrowbone Lane - Newmarket 602749 - R05 (01)

-The nearest surface watercourse is the River Liffey which flows in a west to east direction approximately 475 m north and downgradient of the site.
-The River Liffey is classified as a transitional waterbody at this location and water quality is indicated as being at risk at this location and WFD monitoring (2010-2015) ranks the water quality status as moderate..
-An un-culverted section of the River Poddle located approximately 500m to the southwest of the site.
-It should be noted that the Poddle at this location is considered to be upgradient of the site and that there is no water quality information for the River Poddle at this location.
+The River Liffey is located approximately 1 km north of the site.
+The Liffey is classified as a transitional waterbody at this location and water quality is indicated as being at risk at this location and WFD monitoring (2010-2015) ranks the water quality status as moderate.